BINF-6310L-8310L-Spring25/Problem_Set_02_Distributions/README.md

 Use the mean and standard deviation of the mean classroom scores across the district to plot a normal distribution of scores under the assumption that all scores are due only to random error.

+This would be your expected normal distribution for mean classroom scores if the individual grades are sampled from a random binomial distribution.

 ### Question 12

-Based on your model, you examine the two lowest scoring classrooms.
-Classroom A had a mean exam score of 87.5.
-Classroom B had a mean exam score of 80.4.
-Which classroom(s) could have obtained this mean score due simply to the error of the exam?
+The district wants to penalize teachers with an average classroom score of 87.
+What is the probability that a mean classroom score of 87 would be drawn from our normal distribution of mean (and binomially generated) test scores?

+Would you recommend a mean classroom score of 87 as the starting score for penalizing teachers?

 &nbsp;